The most mysterious place in every US state

 Idaho: Craters of the Moon National Monument and Preserve

-The strange landscapes that now fall within the Craters of the Moon National Monument and Preserve were formed thousands of years ago by volcanic activity, which left behind a sea of fossilised lava flows and cinder beds that mimic the surface of the moon.
+The strange landscapes that now fall within the Craters of the Moon National Monument and Preserve were formed thousands of years ago by volcanic activity, which left behind a sea of fossilized lava flows and cinder beds that mimic the surface of the moon.
 Among the noteworthy features of this dystopian-looking wilderness are the gnarly trees caught in the crossfire when the ancient lava singed the earth, rendering many of their trunks skeletal and twisted.
 Hike the Devil's Orchard Trail to see some of them for yourself.

 Here are more of America's most mysterious places